guoxfr/guoxfr.github.io/index.md

 > **Latest news**\
 > __2023.09:__\
-> I'm excited to be appointed as a chair professor for Circle-U (European Universities Alliance, co-funded by EU Erasmus+ programme) \
+> I'm excited to be appointed as a chair professor for Circle-U (European University Alliance, co-funded by EU Erasmus+ programme) \
 > __2023.05:__\
 > I'm giving an invited talk at the Annual seminar LIEPP, Sciences Po Paris.
 The title is "Energy efficiency in buildings: physical rules and behavioural impacts". \
 > __2023.03:__\